darkbatcher/picobat-www/index.md

 * A lot of commands and extensions associated with them that make batch programming an even more exciting programing language !

 Sounds Great, isn't it ?
-Why not give Dos9 a try ?
+Why not give Picobat a try ?
 Installation details and instruction can be found [here](/download).